-Ever wondered how to apply for a federal grant for your arts project?
+Do you want to know more about what federal programs might be best suited to support your arts or humanities research?
+Have you ever wondered how to apply for a federal grant in the arts or humanities project?
 This post summarizes some of the current grant and fellowship programs for artists and humanists.
-Although specific in many ways to federal grants offered by the “cultural” agencies of the U.S. federal governement, the general approaches discussed here are also of use to anyone applying for grants.
-This post summarizes my August 12 webinar, “Strategies for Federal Humanities and Arts Funding,” which was presented for the University of Michigan’s research development team.
+Although specific in many ways to federal grants offered by the “cultural” agencies of the U.S. federal government—namely the NEH, the NEA, and IMLS—the general approaches discussed here will also be of use to anyone applying for grants.
+This post recaps my August 12 webinar, “Strategies for Federal Humanities and Arts Funding,” which was presented for the University of Michigan’s research development team.

 Next, I outlined a few strategies to establish the “significance” of any proposed work within specific programs at NEH and NEA.
 Significance is a shorthand for how an application structures the argument for “why this work matters,” which will change depending on the funding opportunity you are pursuing and how the funder chooses applications for awards.
 The significance section covers the following programs:

 - NEH Fellowships (as of July 2020).
 These fellowships are awarded to individuals.
 They can support up to a 1-year term of work and a maximum of $60,000.
 The typical product of these awards has been a single-authored book, but they can also support work to create a digital publication, digital project, article, or translation.
 These are the bread and butter awards of the humanities, in fact in many disciplines when you hear of someone “getting an NEH,” this is the program that has given an award.
 These awards are very difficult to get—typically NEH receives more than 1,000 applications and awards around 80 fellowships, meaning about 7% are funded—and are accurately described as highly prestigious national “awards,” not just any old fellowship.